Rock Machine MC criminal allegations and incidents: Manitoba

+On June 29, 2011, a shooting was reported near the residence of a Hell Angels on the corner of Kingston Row and Osborne Streets.
+Later a civilian found a sawed-off rifle with empty bullet casings in the area.

+On July 6, 2011, a business linked to the Hells Angels on Logan Avenue was hit by a firebomb again, but the Molotov cocktail failed to properly ignite.
+The building had already been targeted prior and received damage.

-On July 7, 2011.
-The Vendettas Winnipeg East chapter clubhouse on Canberra Road was shot at, causing minimal damage and nobody was injured.
-The next day, a home on Stranmillis Avenue belonging to a high-ranking member of the Rock Machine was firebombed and shot at.
-On July 11, 2011.
-A building on Taft Crescent that acted as the Vendettas main Winnipeg chapter clubhouse was strafed with bullets, an innocent 14-year-old boy was struck in the lower back but survived the incident.
+On July 7, 2011, the Vendettas Winnipeg East chapter clubhouse on Canberra Road was shot at, causing minimal damage and nobody was injured.
+The next day, a home on Stranmillis Avenue belonging to Critical J of the Rock Machine was firebombed and shot at.
+The next day a belonging to his parents was shot at and firebombed.
+On July 9, 2011, the Rock Machine firebombed a Hells Angels associated auto shop on St. Mary's Road.
+It had been the same location that Rock Machine member, Corey Cadotte was attacked in an incident in January 2010.
+It was this event that caused the Rock Machine to start retaliating.
+On July 11, 2011, a building on Taft Crescent that formerly acted as the Vendettas main Winnipeg chapter clubhouse was strafed with bullets, an innocent 14-year-old boy was struck in the lower back but survived the incident.
 Rock Machine members agreed to speak to CTV News and give an interview on the ongoing violence, in the interview an unnamed Rock Machine stated:

 In Winnipeg, we never shot a helpless 14-year-old kid and (never) tried to kill two elderly people collecting pensions.
 We have a code and ethics.
 If we have a problem with somebody we deal with it ourselves.